Anthonykung/VT512/README.md

 The Image Capture module capture 1 pixel at a time and store it to the memory using wishbone interconnect which comes with a 32 bit bus.

-Using 100MHz (which is a strech for Caravel), the module can capture 100M pixels per second.
-The maximum resolution is 512 by 512 which translates to 262144 pixels.
-This is equivalent to 0.00262144 seconds per frame or 381.469726563 frames per second.
-Image stream is probably at 60 frames per second max so this is more than enough.
+Correction, Caravel Clock is 40MHz, not 100MHz.
+That means 10 million pixel per second which translates to 0.0262144 seconds per frame or 38.1469726563 frames per second.
+Not ideal and have little budget for overhead.
+GPIO maximum is 50MHz which is 47.6837158203 frame per second so still not enough.
+That means we can only stream image at 30fps if returning labels, or 15fps if we are returning image.

 This module support the following configurations: